Skip to content

 true Deploy to all registered providers

-["claude", "gemini"] Deploy only to the listed providers
+["claude", "agy"] Deploy only to the listed providers

-The description field provides a human-readable summary shown in sase xprompt list output.
+The description field provides a human-readable summary shown in sase xprompt list and sase skill list output.
 The structured catalog also marks these entries with is_skill: true; ACE and editor clients use that flag to offer slash-skill completions such as /sase_plan while keeping ordinary xprompts out of slash completion results.

 Bundled Skills

-The following skills ship in src/sase/xprompts/skills/ and are deployed by sase init-skills.
+The following skills ship in src/sase/xprompts/skills/ and are deployed by sase skill init.
 They are packaged with sase, included in sase xprompt list, and available to prompt completion clients even when a checkout does not have local skill files.
-Coding agents invoke them as /sase_<name>:
+Coding agents invoke them as /sase_<name>.
+Runtime config overlays can add more skill sources, so sase skill list may show entries that are not bundled here:

 Skill Purpose

-sase_agents_status Report on currently-running sase agents (status, kill, show)
+sase_agents_status Report on currently-running SASE agents (list, kill, show)

 sase_beads Reference for sase bead commands (create, update, list, ready, show, dep)

-sase_chats Inspect prior sase agent chat transcripts via sase chats list and sase chats show
+sase_chats Inspect prior sase agent chat transcripts via sase chat list and sase chat show

 sase_changespecs Inspect and reason about ChangeSpecs via sase changespec search ..., exact-name lookup, and safe edit rules